infovista/VMDrill/README.md

     each call.
 If more rows are needed, more requests are sent transparently to the VistaMart&reg; Server.
 Default is 1000.
-   - **Type** is required and must be \"vm\"; this is how Drill matches the configuration to the BI Bridge Plugin module
+   - **Type** is required and must be \"vm\"; this is how Drill matches the configuration to the VmDrill module
    - **vistamartServer:** VistaMart&reg; server connection  url (ex: "http:// hostname:11080")
    - **vm\_user:** VistaMart&reg; user name (see VistaMart&reg; guide)
    - **vm\_password:** the password of the operator